futres/futres_website/content/usecases.md

 We compiles a dataset across the mammal tree of life to test various functions to test allometries in mammals.

 <h3>Determining Best Predictor for Body Size from Limb Elements</h3>

-Lead: <em>J. Saarinen</em> and <em>R.L.
+Leads: <em>J. Saarinen</em> and <em>R.L.
 Bernor</em>

 We tested published dental and limb bone measurement -based regression equations (Janis 1990, McFadden and Hubert 1990, Scott 1990, Aberdi et al. 1995) for estimating body mass of horses (Equidae) by comparing how accurately the resulting body mass estimates from these equations for modern zebras (Equus quagga and E. grevyi) match published mean body masses of these species (Kowak 1999).
 Based on % prediction errors of the estimates from different skeletal measurements, we created a "best practice" -scheme for estimating equid body masses in terms of the choise of skeletal elements that most accurately estimate body mass in equids.
 Metapodial articular and mid-shaft widths were found to be among the best and most frequently available measurements, and they predict body mass more consistently than dental measurements, so they have the priority in equid body mass estimation.
 Of dental measurements, first upper and lower molar lengths provide the best body mass estimates for modern zebras.
 The work has been done (as thoroughly as published records allow), so not much further input from FuTRES is necessary, except in the form of discussion.

 <h3>Trait Variation in Mammals across Size, Climate, and Life History</h3>

 Lead: <em>M. Hantak</em>

 Animal body size is an important morphological attribute that is tightly linked with physiology, behavior, and ecology.
 Previous work has demonstrated variability in body mass and length correlations between small and large mammals.
 However, these relationships have never been examined in a single modeling framework that encompasses variation in environmental conditions or functional traits.
 Using the data ingested into FuTRES, we aim to examine body mass and length allometries among hundreds of mammals across a range of relative body sizes, while accounting for climatic conditions and life history traits.

+<h3>Best Practices for Developing and Reporting Allometries</h3>

+Lead: <em>M.A.
+Balk</em>

+Biologist (modern and paleo) tend to use mean species' body size in studies.
+However, these values have been determined possibly from a small sample size, or are old and do not represent population or species trends.
+We use data ingested into FuTRES to recalculate species' body size distributions and further show how to best report these allometries so that a range of a trait can be recreated.

+<h3>Cleaning Big, Messy Data</h3>

+Lead: <em>M.A.
+Balk</em>

+Despite labs having standards for trait collection, these standards may not be the same across labs or may be errorenously entered into a data store.
+Using FuTRES as a case study, we develop method standards for cleaning big, messy data without making assumptions about ranges for species' traits based off the literature.
+Additionally, we will make these functions available for other data collectors to test.

+<h3>Tool Paramaterization for Predicting Body Size</h3>

+Lead: <em>E. Davis</em>

+<h3>Linking traits from the carcass down to the osteological traits of interest</h3>

+Leads: <em>K. Emery</em> and <em>S. Pilaar-Birch</em>